Monuments

 The character of Mudejar culture

-Only the outer walls, the side chapels and the final two bays of the nave of the San Miguel church (14th c.) remain intact, in addition to a belfry and traces of a small tower.
-The Santa Maria church, constructed mainly of plaster mortar, is the oldest in Maluenda.
-The balcony with arched openings is particularly striking, as is the well-preserved condition of one of the most important Aragonese ceilings from that era, created by master builder Yusuf Adolmalih, and bearing his signature.
-The third Mudejar monument is the church of Santas Justa y Rufina.
-Completed in 1413, this fortified church skillfully combines its defensive and its religious functions, with an imposing exterior volume and an interesting corridor that runs around the interior over the side chapels.
+Of the church of San Miguel (14th century), only the perimeter walls, the side chapels and the last two sections of the nave remain, with a bell tower and the remains of a small tower.
+The church of Santa María, basically built in plaster mortar, is the oldest church in Maluenda.
+Its imposing presence is highlighted by the arquettes’ viewing gallery and by the preservation of one of the most important Aragonese roofs of the time, made by the master builder Yusuf Adolmalih, whose signature has been preserved.
+The third Mudejar monument is the church of Santas Justa and Rufina.
+Completed in 1413, it is a fortress church that masterfully integrates the defensive and religious functions and stands out for its powerful exterior volume and the walkway that runs inside over the side chapels.

-Professor Gonzalo M. Borrás Gualis defined this town as one of the places in Aragon in which Mudejar architecture has left a powerful mark, with three Mudejar churches featuring the use of plaster mortar to finish the walls.
-In addition, a magnificent urban ensemble remains in existence, dotted with 15th century Mudejar houses, rendering the town undeniably attractive.
+Professor Gonzalo M. Borrás Gualis defined the locality as one of the Aragonese towns where Mudejar architecture acquires a powerful personality, with three Mudejar churches marked by the use of plaster mortar to finish their walls.
+Added to all this is the survival of a magnificent urban ensemble dotted with 15th century Mudejar houses that make the town an undeniable attraction.

-Only the outer walls, the side chapels and the final two bays of the nave of the San Miguel church (14th c.) remain intact, in addition to a belfry and traces of a small tower.
-The Santa Maria church, constructed mainly of plaster mortar, is the oldest in Maluenda.
-The balcony with arched openings is particularly striking, as is the well-preserved condition of one of the most important Aragonese ceilings from that era, created by master builder Yusuf Adolmalih, and bearing his signature.
-The third Mudejar monument is the church of Santas Justa y Rufina.
-Completed in 1413, this fortified church skillfully combines its defensive and its religious functions, with an imposing exterior volume and an interesting corridor that runs around the interior over the side chapels.
+Of the church of San Miguel (14th century), only the perimeter walls, the side chapels and the last two sections of the nave remain, with a bell tower and the remains of a small tower.
+The church of Santa María, basically built in plaster mortar, is the oldest church in Maluenda.
+Its imposing presence is highlighted by the arquettes’ viewing gallery and by the preservation of one of the most important Aragonese roofs of the time, made by the master builder Yusuf Adolmalih, whose signature has been preserved.
+The third Mudejar monument is the church of Santas Justa and Rufina.
+Completed in 1413, it is a fortress church that masterfully integrates the defensive and religious functions and stands out for its powerful exterior volume and the walkway that runs inside over the side chapels.

 Christian tastes

-This town is one of the most interesting examples of the Mudejar phenomenon to be found in Aragon, where the best examples of Mudejar religious architecture are seen in areas completely lacking in Mudejar population.
-This was the case in Ateca, Tobed and Cervera de la Cañada, for example.
+The town is one of the most interesting examples of the Mudejar phenomenon in Aragon, in which the best buildings of religious Mudejar architecture appear in areas with no Mudejar architecture at all.
+This was the case, for example, in Ateca, Tobed and Cervera de la Cañada.

-With its trio of churches, Maluenda also shows that Mudejar art was prevalent at all levels of society, and fully accepted by medieval Aragonese society.
+With its trio of churches, Maluenda also shows that Mudejar art prevailed at all social levels and was fully accepted by medieval Aragonese society.

-The town also boasts other striking features such as the 14th century arch that was locked with a gate and portcullis, forming part of the town’s defense mechanisms, the convent of the Carmelitas Descalzas, and the country chapels, including that of Santos Gervasio y Protasio, which affords excellent views of the Jiloca Valley.
+Other urban elements of great interest in the town include the 14th century arch that was closed with a gate and rake and formed part of the town’s defence; the convent of the Discalced Carmelites, and the hermitages – including those of Saints Gervasio and Protasio – due to their location on a vantage point with excellent views of the Jiloca valley.

-Maluenda is a monumental city whose layout can be traced back to its Arab roots, extending under the protection of the 9th century rammed earth castle and its bastion tower, popularly known as El Palomar.
-The castle is of Islamic origin, although archeological ruins show evidence of a possible earlier Celtiberian settlement.
-The tower is contemporary to the castle, constructed by Muslim craftsmen.
+Maluenda is a monumental town with an urban layout with Moorish roots that unfolds under the protection of the 9th century rammed-earth castle and its watchtower, popularly known as El Palomar.
+The castle is of Islamic origin, although archaeological remains show evidence of a possible earlier Celtiberian settlement.
+The tower is contemporary with the castle and was built by Muslim masters.

-This town is one of the most interesting examples of the Mudejar phenomenon to be found in Aragon, where the best examples of Mudejar religious architecture are seen in areas completely lacking in Mudejar population.
-This was the case in Ateca, Tobed and Cervera de la Cañada, for example.
+The town is one of the most interesting examples of the Mudejar phenomenon in Aragon, in which the best buildings of religious Mudejar architecture appear in areas with no Mudejar architecture at all.
+This was the case, for example, in Ateca, Tobed and Cervera de la Cañada.

-With its trio of churches, Maluenda also shows that Mudejar art was prevalent at all levels of society, and fully accepted by medieval Aragonese society.
+With its trio of churches, Maluenda also shows that Mudejar art prevailed at all social levels and was fully accepted by medieval Aragonese society.

-The town also boasts other striking features such as the 14th century arch that was locked with a gate and portcullis, forming part of the town’s defense mechanisms, the convent of the Carmelitas Descalzas, and the country chapels, including that of Santos Gervasio y Protasio, which affords excellent views of the Jiloca Valley.
+Other urban elements of great interest in the town include the 14th century arch that was closed with a gate and rake and formed part of the town’s defence; the convent of the Discalced Carmelites, and the hermitages – including those of Saints Gervasio and Protasio – due to their location on a vantage point with excellent views of the Jiloca valley.

 Information